benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

 - Several display issues in right-to-left languages (e.g. Arabic, Farsi) and in other languages (e.g. Burmese) for some OSs/screen resolutions
 - User must change language separately for login screen and main UI
+- Text in the user interface in languages that have not been translated (or where wording has changed from earlier translations) will be marked with brackets
 - Very first menu click when opening Martus must be repeated for menu to load
 - User is able to open multiple view windows for same record
 - User is not asked to confirm when deleting an item (group of fields) in a multi-item list in a record